fastdevz/workplace-policies-/README.md

 ##
 ### Don't watch TV
 Working near a television inhibits our ability to concentrate.
 So resist the urge to have the TV on, even if it's just for background noise.

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!

+Feel free to check the [issues page](../../issues/).

+## Show your support

+Give a ⭐️ if you like this project!